Tom Ford is Resigning from Tom Ford, Presumably

 A few following posts show a glimpse of the Autumn/Winter 2023 collection, which notably includes a few of Ford’s most famous, since his first collection of womenswear in 2010, starring the important muses that brought the brand to a global scale a decade ago.
 We spot faces like Amber Valletta, Joan Smalls, Karlie Kloss, and Karen Elson dressed in sequins and sleek dresses; all bearing the signature of Tom Ford very strongly.

 Whilst the news comes as a surprise for most, some have anticipated Tom Ford’s departure since the brand made big headlines in November 2022.
-Estée Lauder had acquired Tom Ford for a total of $2.8 billion, though the fashion line still lies under the Zegna brand.
+Estée Lauder had acquired the brand for a total of $2.8 billion, though the fashion line still lies under the Zegna brand.

 Shot by his good friends Carine Roitfeld and Steven Klein, the recent campaign is hopefully only Ford’s last work under his eponymous brand.
 There are, presumably, many other areas in the fashion world where he can offload his creativity.
 We’ll just have to wait and see.